Any keypboard but US-Enlish does not work

 If it is possible to set the smf layout property to an empty string and if kbd(1) either accepts this or is changed to accept the empty value and if kbd(1) does not modify the layout (if called kbd -i), then we had something similar to the implementation that was still in effect with build 130.

 BTW: is there a documentation for the smf properties?
 I would guess "svccfg" but I cannot find the related information.

-#4 Updated by Garrett D'Amore over 4 years ago
+#4 Updated by Garrett D'Amore almost 8 years ago

 The vast majority of USB keyboards I've worked with, including several from locales other than the US, do not report their country code setting properly.
 In fact, the only keyboards that I've seen do this correctly are the Sun type 6 and type 6 keyboards.